irving-as/RepData_PeerAssessment1/PA1_template.knit.md

 The mean and median remain the same, because NA values were replaced with the mean.

-4. Histogram of the total number of steps taken each day.

 ##Are there differences in activity patterns between weekdays and weekends?

-1. Creating a  new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+* Creating a  new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 ```r